 Jeff Davis Milton (1861-1947) – Milton was an Old West lawman who served for more than 50 years.

 David Montgomery – Serving as Chief Deputy Marshal of Lincoln County, New Mexico in 1878.

 John “Happy Jack” Morco – A semiliterate and a drunken brawler in California, Morco fled the state after killing four unarmed men.
 He next turned up in Ellsworth, Kansas.
-Exagerrating that he had killed 12 men in gunfights, he soon was appointed to the police force to help control the rowdy cowtown.
+Exaggerating that he had killed 12 men in gunfights, he soon was appointed to the police force to help control the rowdy cowtown.
 There, he got into a quarrel with gunman Ben Thompson which led to the death of Sheriff C. B. Whitney.
-Afterwards, Morco was fired.
+Afterward, Morco was fired.
 Morco was later killed in a gunfight with Ellsworth Policeman J. C. Brown.

 Joe Morgan – A gunman and lawman, he fought Deputy Sheriff Ben Williams in Las Cruces, New Mexico on September 15, 1895, with Albert Fall.
 He was later a deputy sheriff and Oliver Lee supporter.

 Jeff B. Moore – A cowboy, mercenary and lawmen, he fought Indians in Argentina before he served several terms as sheriff of Crockett County, Texas.